Wattysaid/dsif-git-main-project/ELVTR_report.md

 4. **Prediction Pipeline**: For new data, the model processes inputs and outputs the probability of loan default or approval.
 5. **Optional Real-Time Scoring Component**: An API framework for batch scoring, with potential for real-time scoring through API endpoints.

-## 🚀 Deployment and Scalability Considerations
+## 🚀 Deployment and Scalability Considerations (theory...)

-For business-as-usual (BAU) use, I've looked at the deployment and scalability (theory):
+For business-as-usual (BAU) use, I've looked at the deployment and scalability:

 - **Batch Prediction Pipeline**: Designed to handle high volumes efficiently in batch mode.
 - **Cloud Hosting and Integration**: Deployment options (e.g., AWS or GCP) to leverage scalable cloud resources.